 Aurora Police Foundation/$12,000

 The Aurora Police Foundation was awarded scholarship funding for two police officers, with a rank of Lieutenant or above, to attend the Harvard Professional Development School for Senior Executives in State and Local Governments, three-week training program in July 2013.
 The 2013 recipients were Lt.
 Keefe Jackson and Lt.
 Bill Hull.
 In 2011 and 2012, the Dunham fund provided scholarship funding to the Aurora Police Foundation to send three police commanders to the Harvard training program.
+In 2011 and 2012, the Dunham fund provided scholarship funding to the Aurora Police Foundation to send Aurora Police Commanders, Chief Gregory S. Thomas, Kristen Ziman, and Joseph Groom to the Harvard training program.

 The National Alliance on Mental Illness (NAMI) is the nation’s largest grassroots mental health organization dedicated to building better lives for the millions affected by mental illness.
 NAMI DKK serves DeKalb, Kendall and southern Kane County.
 This Dunham Fund grant will provide the funding to present two educational programs, Ending the Silence and Parents & Teachers As Allies for two semesters in 2014 in three additional high schools in the Dunham Fund service area.
 Both collaborative programs help students, parents and teachers identify the basic signs and symptoms of mental illness and the steps toward recovery, particularly for youths between the ages of 16 and 25.
 Currently the programs are offered at Geneva High School and Marmion Academy.